sgmurphy/wordpress-plugins/starbox/readme.txt

 = 3.0.0 =
 * Made changed according to GPL 2.0

-= 2.2.0 =
-* Compatible with WP 4.0
-* Fixed various bugs

-= 2.1.4 =
-* Compatible with WP 3.9.2

-= 2.1.3 =
-* Fixed css and js loading issues for many different themes
-* Fixed repeated header section

-= 2.1.2 =
-* Compatible with WP 3.9.1

-= 2.1.1 =
-* Removed Author Box from products that you may have in Woocommerce when only posts are set to have the author box displayed (you can do this in settings)

-= 2.1.0 =
-* Compatible with WP 3.9

-= 2.0.5 =
-* Fixed Klout score issue

-= 2.0.4 =
-* Fixed hook bugs for preview and frontend
-* Update css on the author box plugin for some themes
-* Fixed small bugs for Font size option
-* Works with W3 Total Cache and Super Cache

-= 2.0.3 =
-* Added Font Size option for the name and description

-= 2.0.2 =
-* fixed show latest posts for shortcodes
-* added show latest posts from specific category in shortcode [starbox lpc="category id"] or [starbox lpc="category name"]

-= 2.0.1 =
-* Fixed css for more themes
-* Fixed hide from all posts in WP 3.8.1 issue
-* Added French Translation by D SIGNED

-= 2.0.0 =
-* Fixed loading issues
-* Compatible with Wordpress 3.8
-* Fixed css for different themes and for Wordpress 3.8

 == Frequently Asked Questions ==
 = Why is there no meta for google and facebook authorship? = You have to fill the google and facebook social accounts in your profile and it will show up.